-Zone 7 provides drinking water to approximately 280,000 customers within a service area of approximately 425 square miles in eastern Alameda and Contra Costa Counties.
+Zone 7 provides drinking water to about 280,000 customers within a service area of approximately 425 square miles in eastern Alameda and Contra Costa Counties.
 Drinking water is supplied to four retailers: California Water Service Company, City of Livermore, City of Pleasanton and Dublin San Ramon Services District.
-Approximately 80 percent of Zone 7's drinking water supply is from the State Water Project (South Bay Aqueduct and Lake Del Valle), with the remainder supplied from local groundwater sources (Livermore-Amador Groundwater Basin), which Zone 7 is responsible for managing.
-Raw water from the South Bay Aqueduct is delivered to agricultural areas primarily located in the City of Livermore.
+Approximately 80 percent of Zone 7's drinking water supply is from the State Water Project (South Bay Aqueduct and Lake Del Valle) and locally conserved surface water, with the remainder supplied from local groundwater sources (the Livermore-Amador Groundwater Basin), which it is responsible for managing.
+Raw water from the South Bay Aqueduct is delivered to agricultural areas primarily located around the City of Livermore.